NCAA Women's Tournament Top Moments: Day 1 of the Elite Eight

 Bueckers with buckets

-The Huskies wasted no time, kicking the action off with a steal from Aaliyah Edwards and then score from Bueckers.
+The Huskies wasted no time, kicking off the action with a steal from Aaliyah Edwards and a score from Bueckers.

 Backpacking

-Carrington scored 14 points in the first half and she had the hot hand early in the second half, scoring this tough and-one bucket.
+Baylor's DiJonai Carrington scored 14 points in the first half, and she had the hot hand early in the second, scoring this tough and-1 bucket.

 Climbing back

-That run stretched to a 17-0 run in favor of the Huskies to give them the lead.
+The run stretched to 17-0 in favor of the Huskies to give them the lead.

 No. 3 Arizona vs. No. 4 Indiana